 What is Security Automation?
-A Beginner’s Guide
+The Ultimate Guide

-6 Minute Read
+5 Minute Read

 With an increasingly complex threat landscape and an extreme cybersecurity skills shortage, many organizations are looking for ways to improve and simplify security operations.
 Even though staffing and cybersecurity budgets are rising, they aren’t keeping pace with the increase in threats.
 So, organizations are struggling to find solutions that provide adequate security at the scale they need, and at a reasonable price.
 Security automation is a solution that leading security operations center (SOC) teams consider.